The Best of Brandy: Commercial performance

 In the United States, The Best of Brandy debuted at number 27 on the Billboard 200 and number 11 on the Top R&B/Hip-Hop Albums chart, selling 26,000 units in its first week.
 It spent a total of five weeks on the Billboard 200.

 Internationally, the album entered the top thirty in Australia and the United Kingdom only, where it reached numbers 25 and 24 respectively, but enjoyed short runs on the charts.
 In addition, the album reached number 92 on the European Top 100 Albums chart.
-The album was certified silver by the British Phonographic Industry (BPI) in September 2019, for 60,000 units sold in the United Kingdom.
+In the United Kingdom, The Best of Brandy was certified silver by the British Phonographic Industry (BPI) in September 2019, for sales and streaming figures in excess of 60,000 units.

 The album was released on vinyl for the first time on February 11, 2022.
 It charted in the UK on the Official Hip Hop and R&B albums Chart Top 40 at number 17 on February 18, 2022.